iretiola-007/iretiola-007/README.md

 - 🧩 I enjoy debugging, logic games, and problem-solving
 - 📚 Always learning — one bug at a time
 - ✨ Building in public and improving consistently
+- 日本語 I understand a lil' bit of Japanese 😉
 ---

 ## 🌐 Find Me Around the Web